elastx/elx-docs/content/en/docs/openstack-iaas/guides/swift_getting_started.md

 ---
-title: "Volume Retype"
+title: "Swift getting started"
-description: "Guide to change volume type"
+description: "A guide to getting started with Swift"
 weight: 1
 alwaysopen: true
 ---